Explore this resource

 It is recognised that this list is not exhaustive, and many education authorities or schools may produce their own specific resources around mental wellbeing in partnership with local partners and children and young people.
 The following PDF provides a downloadable version of the supports listed below.

 In addition, The Cycle of Wellbeing provides a helpful narrative of how many of the resources and guidance published can be used strategically to enhance the mental wellbeing of staff and children and young people.

 The Scottish Government is ensuring that promoting children and young people’s mental health is a core component of staff professional learning.

-- Training in psychological skills – early intervention for children - This training has been developed for qualified multi-disciplinary staff across agencies who work with children and young people
+- Training in psychological skills – early intervention for children - This professional learning has been developed for qualified multi-disciplinary staff across agencies who work with children and young people.

 - Children and Young People's Mental Health and Wellbeing: Knowledge and Skills Framework - This framework sets out the levels of knowledge and skills required by staff across agencies to deliver mental health supports and interventions across four levels; Informed, Skilled, Enhanced and Specialist.